 In places, this post quotes heavily from the original blog post about Silicon Connector that came out when we first announced this product in 2010.
 At that point of time we had a narrow perspective on the product.
 Six years later, it has grown quite organically and evolves in response to feedback from thousands of users worldwide, as it connects InDesign to a diverse and growing array of over 10 Digital Asset Management systems.

-For 16 years we at Silicon Publishing have carried on a tradition we first encountered from our former life at Bertelsmann Industry Services (a now defunct company with its own 20-year history): database publishing.
+Since the year 2000, we at Silicon Publishing have carried on a tradition we first encountered from our former life at Bertelsmann Industry Services (a now defunct company with its own 20-year history): database publishing.
 We automate the flow of data through templates, producing the entire spectrum of documents that can be generated from data:

 - Financial statements